jjzhang166/headunit/README.md

 ----------

-I use this repository to develop and test the C code from Mike Reid's Headunit for Android Auto.
+I use this repository to develop and test the C code from Mike Reid's Headunit for Android Auto <sup>tm</sup>.
 My plan is to create a highly portable car head unit using QT5.
 By highly portable I mean that it will eventually be able to run on most Linux distros and Windows (sorry Mac users, but I don't plan to even get near a Mac anytime soon).
 I currently develop on Ubuntu and Debian, I have already tested it on Windows 10 and you could get it running by changing some bits and linking against all the libraries manually.

 ----------
 What is this?